aliyun/terraform-provider-alicloud/website/docs/r/slb_master_slave_server_group.html.markdown

 A master slave server group contains two ECS instances.
 The master slave server group can help you to define multiple listening dimension.

--> **NOTE:** One ECS instance can be added into multiple master slave server groups.
+-> **NOTE:** One ECS instance can be addedintranet into multiple master slave server groups.

 -> **NOTE:** One master slave server group can only add two ECS instances, which are master server and slave server.